Skip to content

 Clients and prospects get busy.
 They may have multiple quote requests or projects on the go, so it’s normal for them to forget to approve your quote, even if you’ve put an expiry date on it.

-A well-timed follow-up is usually all you need for prospects to hit “approve.”
+A well-timed follow-up is usually all prospects need to hit “approve.”
 And all you need to do?
 Practically nothing!

-Pro Tip: Just like the way you’d send a quote, Jobber’s quote follow-up feature lets you automatically send friendly email (or text message) quote follow-ups to clients you haven’t heard back from.
+Pro Tip: Jobber’s quote follow-up feature automatically sends follow-ups to clients you haven’t heard back from.
 You can customize the message and time frame so it feels like sales are closing themselves.

-Quoting jobs may seem tedious, but a quote template or quote management software will make you look polished and professional.
-They’ll also help you win more of the jobs you want to be doing.
+Quoting jobs may seem tedious, but a professional quote template or software will make you look polished and professional.
+They’ll also help you win more of the jobs you want.

-Remember: before you send your quote, always double check that everything is correct.
-That includes fixing any typos or incorrect prices so your quotes are as professional as you are.
+Remember: Before sending your quote, always double-check that everything is correct.
+That includes fixing typos or incorrect prices so your quotes are as professional as you are.

 Join over 200k service professionals that trust Jobber